 The second diagram shows how Azure Firewall Premium terminates and inspects TLS connections to detect, alert, and mitigate malicious activity in HTTPS.
 The firewall actually creates two dedicated TLS connections: one with the Web Server (contoso.com) and another connection with the client.
 Using the customer provided CA certificate, it generates an on-the-fly certificate, which replaces the Web Server certificate and shares it with the client to establish the TLS connection between the firewall and the client.

 Azure Firewall without TLS inspection:

 Azure Firewall with TLS inspection:

-	The following three use cases are supported:
+The following use cases are supported with Azure Firewall:

-	- Outbound TLS Inspection: To protect against malicious traffic that is sent

-	from an internal client hosted in Azure to the Internet.
+To protect against malicious traffic that is sent from an internal client hosted in Azure to the Internet.

-	- East-West TLS Inspection (includes traffic that goes from/to an on-premises

-	network): To protect your Azure workloads from potential malicious traffic sent

-	from within Azure.
+To protect your Azure workloads from potential malicious traffic sent from within Azure.

 TLS 1.0 and 1.1 are being deprecated and won’t be supported.
-TLS 1.0 and 1.1

-	versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable, and

-	while they still currently work to allow backwards compatibility, they aren't
+TLS 1.0 and 1.1 versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable, and while they still currently work to allow backwards compatibility, they aren't recommended.

-	recommended.
 Migrate to TLS 1.2 as soon as possible.